AriFordsham/GHCWiki/view-patterns.md

 ```

-The representation of `Typ` is held abstract, permitting implementations to use a fancy representation (e.g., hash-consing to managage sharing).
+The representation of `Typ` is held abstract, permitting implementations to use a fancy representation (e.g., hash-consing to manage sharing).

 In current Haskell, using this signature is a little inconvenient: